 Another open-air shopping mall is the new Dania Pointe in Dania Beach, which has all your favorite brands.
-Think Anthropologie, Kendra Scott, Pandora, Tommy Bahama, Urban Outfitters and more.
+Think Anthropologie, American Eagle, Pandora, Tommy Bahama, Urban Outfitters and more.
 The whole family will enjoy a trip to Dania Pointe, thanks to the plethora of restaurants and entertainment such as a movie theater and bowling alley.
 For out of towners, the AC Hotel by Marriott Fort Lauderdale Airport is conveniently located within the sprawling mall.
 Other outdoor malls around Greater Fort Lauderdale include Promenade at Coconut Creek and The Shops at Pembroke Gardens.

 If you want to kick it back to the heyday of mall madness, head to The Galleria in Fort Lauderdale and the Broward Mall in Plantation.
 No matter the weather, these indoor shopping venues allow you to window shop from big name brands, including anchor stores like Macy’s, Dillards and JC Penney.